simonkarl250/MySportsApp/README.md

 ## Overview

 The Football Club Search App allows users to search for football clubs online using a comprehensive library database.
 This app was created as part of a challenge project during an interview, where I achieved a 98% skill test score.
 The app is built using Kotlin and Android Studio, and provides a seamless user experience for football enthusiasts to find information about their favorite clubs.
+## Description of the task

+You are required to implement an Android application using Kotlin and Jetpack Compose described by the speci;ications below.
+You are not allowed to use third-party libraries.
+The only libraries that you can use are the standard Android API libraries found in the following URL (with the exception of Views that you should NOT use): h"ps://developer.android.com/reference/
+It is important to follow exactly the speciGications and your implementation must conform to these:
+The application developed will be helping users to obtain information about football clubs.
+The application will be using the h"ps://www.thesportsdb.com/api.php/ Web service and the Room Library to save information about clubs.
+1. When the application starts, it presents the user with 3 buttons labelled Add Leagues to DB, Search for Clubs By League and Search for Clubs.
+(2 marks) •
+   Clicking on the Add Leagues to DB button saves all the details of a few football leagues (from different countries) in an SQLite database which is local to the mobile device using the Room library.
+The speci;ic information of the leagues which will be saved is shown in the following link and the information saved could simply be hardcoded in the application. h"ps://ddracopo.github.io/DOCUM/courses/5cosc023w/football_leagues.txt An appropriate database with appropriate tables should be created and populated by your application, based on the above data.
+2.
 ## Features

 - **Search Football Clubs:** Users can search for football clubs using the app's intuitive search functionality.